learn-co-curriculum/fewpjs-introducing-the-dom-and-just-enough-javascript/README.md

 When JavaScript first came out it had only `var`.
 Now it has `let` and `const` too.
 We'll cover the differences between these later.
-They all tell JavaScript, "Hey this is a name that I'm going to associate with some bit of information."
+They all tell JavaScript, "Hey!
+This is a name that I'm going to associate with some bit of information."

 #### Explain that Mathematic Operations Can Be Performed on Numbers